Military history of Germany: Frederick the Great

-Frederick the Great, king of Prussia from 1740–86, modernized the Prussian Army, introduced new tactical and strategical concepts, fought mostly successful wars and doubled the size of Prussia.
+Frederick the Great, king of Prussia from 1740 to 1786, modernized the Prussian Army, introduced new tactical and strategical concepts, fought mostly successful wars and doubled the size of Prussia.
 Frederick had a rationale based on Enlightenment thought: he launched total wars for limited objectives.
 The goal was to convince rival kings that it was better to negotiate and make peace than to fight him.

 In the War of Austrian Succession (1740–48) Empress Maria Theresa of Austria fought successfully for recognition of her succession to the throne.
 However, during the subsequent Silesian Wars and the Seven Years' War, King Frederick the Great (Frederick II) occupied Silesia and forced Austria to formally cede control in the Treaty of Hubertusburg of 1763.
 Prussia had survived the combined force of its neighbours, each larger than itself, and gained enormously in influence at the cost of the Holy Roman Empire.
 It became recognised as a great European power, starting a rivalry with Austria for the leadership of the German-speaking lands.

 During the Seven Years' War, Prussia fought on the side of Britain against Russia, Sweden, Austria, France, and Saxony.
 Frederick II of Prussia first invaded Saxony and defeated a Saxon army at Lobositz.
 Frederick would then invade Bohemia, the Prussians besieged Prague, but they were defeated at Kolin.
 Since Prussia looked vulnerable, the Austrians and French invaded Prussian lands.
 However, the French were defeated at Rossbach and the Austrians at Leuthen.
 In 1758, Frederick the Great tried to invade Austria, but he failed.
 Now, the Russians tried to defeat the Prussians, but the Prussians earned a pyrrhic victory at the Zorndorf.
 The Swedes, however, fought the Prussians to a draw at Tornow.
 However, Austria gained a victory against the Prussian main army at Hochkirch.
 In 1759, the Prussians lost at Kunersdorf to the combined Russians and Austrians.
 Berlin itself was taken for a few days in 1762, but its army could not be destroyed.
 However, the great alliance against Prussia broke up when Elizabeth of Russia died.
 It was from her death that a pro-Prussian ruler, Peter III would sue for peace.
 It was thanks to this "miracle of the House of Brandenburg" and to the unshakable will of Frederick that Prussia survived.